Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-{% include requirement/MAY id="dotnet-params-options" %} name the _option parameter_ type with the 'Options' suffix.
+{% include requirement/MAY id="dotnet-params-options" %} name the _options parameter_ type with the 'Options' suffix.

+In some cases, the _Options class_ may contain all values needed to create the service request content.
+In this case, the _Options class_ may be a model type and implement `IPersistableModel<T>`.
+In other cases, the service request content may be composed from a combination of values from the _Options class_ and other parameters to the service method.
+In this case, the _Options type_ should not implement `IPersistableModel<T>`.

 ##### Parameter Validation